mkurz/deadbolt-2-scala/QuickStart.md

     class ExampleController @Inject() (deadbolt: DeadboltActions) extends Controller

 You now have functions equivalent to those of the builders mentioned above.
-In the following examples I'm using the default handler, i.e. no handler is specified, but it's also possible to use a different handler with ´handler = <some handler, possibly from the handler cache>`.
+In the following examples I'm using the default handler, i.e. no handler is specified, but it's also possible to use a different handler with `handler = <some handler, possibly from the handler cache>`.

 **SubjectPresent** and **SubjectNotPresent**